Azure API Management developer portal overview

 If your portal was provisioned after the general availability announcement, it should already feature the new default content.
 No action is required from your side.

-How can I migrate from the old developer portal to the new developer portal?
+How can I migrate from the old developer portal to the developer portal?

 Portals are incompatible and you need to migrate the content manually.

-Does the new portal have all the features of the old portal?
+Does the portal have all the features of the old portal?